 Create a Server Configuration Profile (SCP) file with a new password for the default account, place it on a memory key, and use the server management USB port on the server to upload the SCP file.
-For more information on creating the file, see Using USB port for server management.
+For more information on creating the file, see Using USB port for server management on page 290.